Fabric-Development/fabric/README.md

 > [!NOTE]
 > Please note that Fabric is still a work in progress, also the API is a subject to change.

+For discussions and questions, [join us on discord](https://discord.gg/3sDbYc9SZP)

 ### key features
 1. **Simple** yet **Powerful**